junxit/us-congress-bills-116/bill.md

 ## § 2.
 Advisory Committee

 Part B of subtitle IV of title 46, United States Code, is amended by adding at the end the following:

+## § 3.
+No funding Authorized

+No additional funds are authorized to carry out this Act or the amendment made by this Act.